Apple has finally revealed its TV streaming service, Apple TV+. Here's everything we know about the on-demand platform so far.

 After a steady run of rumours, leaks and speculation, Apple has finally pulled the curtain back on its cable/Internet TV streaming service Apple TV+ at its recent Showtime event.
 After a number of surprise announcements – like Apple News+, Apple Card and Apple Arcade – details of Apple TV's incoming update and the Apple TV+ service have officially been revealed.

 In addition to the updates coming to the Apple TV app (Sony, Samsung and LG Smart TV compatibility as well as Mac compatibility in Spring 2019) and the Apple Channels announcement (cable and Internet TV services in one destination), Apple announced the Apple TV+ service.

-While the announcement of Apple TV+ was more concerned with the content coming to the service than hard and fast details about pricing and availability, we do know that it will be an on-demand, ad-free platform focused on original content.
+While the first announcement of Apple TV+ was more concerned with the content coming to the service than hard and fast details about pricing and availability, Apple's "By Innovation Only" event in September 2019 revealed more specifics for the upcoming service.

 What is Apple Channels?

 Apple Channels is part of the revamped Apple TV app.
 Apple Channels will allow users to trial and subscribe to a huge number of cable and Internet TV services via the Apple TV interface (meaning that you won't have to leave the app to subscribe to a particular service).

 Among the selection of channels that will be available at launch are MUBI, CBS All Access, SHOWTIME, Starz, HBO, Cinemax and AMC's suite of on-demand services (Sundance Now, Shudder, Acorn TV).